Courtenay-J/Courtenay-J/README.md

 ## Courtenay

-Student of Swinburne's Masters of Information Technology.
-I haven't used GitHub in probably 12 years.
-Better late than never, I guess?
+Student of Swinburne's Masters of Information Technology, freelance gamedev.

 (If you're wondering why my username has a J in it, that's my middle initial.)
 <!--